Updated July 8, 2019:

 Cycle 24 peaked in April, 2014 with 101 Sunspots, the weakest in a hundred years.
 There was only 1 day in 2014 with no Sunspots.
 2015 had 0 spotless days.
 2016 had 32 spotless days.
 2017 had 104 spotless days.

-The minimum is still deepening; it has been predicted to “peak” some time in 2019-2020.
 But even with this minimum, there is still activity to be observed.
 There is still the frequent small prominence, flare or CME (Coronal Mass Ejection).
 And then there are the “holes” in the Sun’s atmosphere (coronal holes) that let stronger than normal streams of solar wind (charged particles), target the Earth’s atmosphere and produce those awesome auroras in the high latitudes.
 So if you have a solar telescope, keep watching, it’s not hopeless.

 Keep checking back, we’ll keep you updated.